null

 • ensuring proper washer load size

 Warm water combined with a proper wash routine is often enough to clean cloth diapers effectively.
+For detergent guidance, see How Much Detergent for Cloth Diapers?.

 Can Hot Water Damage Cloth Diapers?

+Hot water washing is generally safe for modern cloth diapers when used appropriately.
 Most waterproof layers and elastics are designed to tolerate normal hot wash cycles within manufacturer limits.

 However, extremely high temperatures or repeated high heat drying may shorten the lifespan of elastics and waterproof layers over time.
+A balanced wash routine is usually the smarter long-term approach.

 Recommended Cloth Diaper Wash Routine